MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q2.
 Can other analysts use the meeting exclusion rule sets that I create?

 A2.
 Yes.
 Anyone in your organization can use the meeting exclusion rules that anyone else in the organization has created.
-For more information about meeting exclusion rules, see [Application of meeting-exclusion rules](../tutorials/meeting-exclusion-concept#application-of-meeting-exclusion-rules.md).
+For more information about meeting exclusion rules, see [Application of meeting-exclusion rules](../tutorials/meeting-exclusion-concept.md#application-of-meeting-exclusion-rules).

 ### Data validation, verification, and use

 ##### Q1.
 Why is my measured population less than the number of employees with assigned licenses?

 A1.
 This can happen if you selected only a subset of your population for data analysis, or if your admin excluded a subset of the population from the organizational data that's uploaded into Workplace Analytics.
-For more details, see [Assign licenses](../setup/assign-licenses-to-population.md) and [Who to include in the data](../setup/prepare-organizational-data.md#who-to-include-in-the-data) in [Prepare organizational data](../setup/prepare-organizational-data.md), and see [Origin of data counts](data-sourcesv2.md#origin-of-data-counts) in [Data sources](data-sourcesv2.md).
+For more details, see [Assign licenses](../setup/assign-licenses-to-population.md) and [Who to include in the data](../setup/prepare-organizational-data.md#which-employees-to-include) in [Prepare organizational data](../setup/prepare-organizational-data.md), and see [Origin of data counts](office-365-data.md#origin-of-data-counts).

 ##### Q2.
 Why do the totals seem too high for internal and external collaborators?